Community Programs and Information

 The Huron Police Department has created a variety of online services to better serve you.
 For additional information, you can click on any of the links below.
 If you have questions for the Huron Police Department please contact us.

-INCIDENT & TRAFFIC CRASH REPORTS:
+INCIDENT & TRAFFIC CRASH REPORTS

 Incident and traffic crash records, including dispatch logs, are available online.
 You can search for your record by report number, name, or a date range.